Topic: Justice

 /

 What is active hope?
-According to authors Joanna Macy and Chris Johnstone, “Active hope is not wishful thinking [or] waiting to be rescued by the Lone Ranger or by some savior … active hope is waking up to the beauty of life on whose behalf … read more.
+According to authors Joanna Macy and Chris Johnstone, “Active hope is not wishful thinking [or] waiting to be rescued by the Lone Ranger or by some savior … active hope is waking up to the beauty of life on whose behalf we can act.”
+In times of great uncertainty and flux, … Continue reading Engaging Active Hope

 A Tribute to UU Troubadours: Celebrating the Seeger Centennial.